§ 1172. Obscene, threatening or harassing telecommunication or other electronic communications--Penalty

 B. As used in this section, “telecommunication” and “electronic communication” mean any type of telephonic, electronic or radio communications, or transmission of signs, signals, data, writings, images and sounds or intelligence of any nature by telephone, including cellular telephones, wire, cable, radio, electromagnetic, photoelectronic or photo-optical system or the creation, display, management, storage, processing, transmission or distribution of images, text, voice, video or data by wire, cable or wireless means, including the Internet.
 The term includes:

-1. A communication initiated by electronic mail, instant message, network call, or facsimile machine; and
+1. A communication initiated by electronic mail, instant message, network call, or facsimile machine including text, sound or images;

 C. Use of a telephone or other electronic communications facility under this section shall include all use made of such a facility between the points of origin and reception.
 Any offense under this section is a continuing offense and shall be deemed to have been committed at either the place of origin or the place of reception.